 The three-hour admissions consultation is a final step in the admissions process, and it is our hope we will be able to offer admission after this consultation.
 The day usually begins with a patient-led tour.
 Then, the prospective patient meets with the admissions officer alone, while accompanying family members meet with a social worker, who begins gathering family history.
 Next, the prospective patient and his or her family meet together with the admissions officer.
-At this time, family members are asked to give their perspectives on the problems; the Riggs treatment approach is explained and questions about it are answered; and financial considerations are reviewed.
-Based on the information obtained during this process, the Admissions Officer may offer or refuse to offer admission.
+At this time, family members are asked to give their perspectives on the problems, the Riggs treatment approach is explained, questions about it are answered, and financial considerations are reviewed.
+Based on the information obtained during this process, the admissions officer may offer or refuse to offer admission.
 Approximately ninety (90) percent of patients seen for an admissions consultation are offered admission.
 Some decline the offer and, ultimately, eighty-five (85) percent of patients who get to the point of an admissions consultation are admitted.

 Entering the Riggs Community